iratekalypso/The-Galactic-Republic/README.md

 # The Galactic Republic
-Time to get serious!
-This is only the beginning!

 1- Install https://www.tampermonkey.net/ as an extension on a browser of your choice (Chrome is best for this)

 2- Once installed click this link https://github.com/iratekalypso/The-Galactic-Republic/raw/master/rtshowdown.user.js